Whistle!

 Whistle! (ホイッスル!, Hoissuru!) is a Japanese manga series written and illustrated by Daisuke Higuchi.
-The series was published in Shueisha's Weekly Shōnen Jump from March 1998 to October 2002.
-The series was adapted into a 39-episode anime television series broadcast exclusively by Animax across Japan and South Korea.
+The series was published in Shueisha's Weekly Shōnen Jump from February 1998 to October 2002.
+The series was adapted into a 39-episode anime television series broadcast exclusively by Animax across Japan.
 In North America, the series was licensed for English language release by Viz Media.
 A sequel, titled Whistle!
 W, ran in Shogakukan's Ura Sunday and MangaONE web platforms from September 2016 to April 2021.

 Plot

 Whistle! is about a middle school boy named Shō Kazamatsuri.
 He transfers from Musashinomori School to Sakura Jōsui Junior High School for better hopes to make the soccer team, since he never got a game at his old school due to his small stature.
 Yūko Katori, his teacher, introduces him as a former star of the famed Musashinomori team, causing his classmates to be wrongly ecstatic.
 Right after that, one of the players, Tatsuya Mizuno, reveals that he was never a regular.
 In other words, since he never got the chance to play, Shō is a poor player.
 Shō struggles to improve his skill so he can make the team at his new school and to ignore the drastic disadvantage he has due to his height.